 Visitors are asked not to remove anything, even a small pebble or stick, from the natural areas.
 It is also important to avoid straying off the paths when hiking, as the ecosystems here are very fragile.
 It can take 1,000 years for land to recover from a single human footprint!

-Sedona is about 4,500 feet above sea level.
-It is high desert.
-Nights are generally 30 degrees cooler than daytimes, so dressing in layers is always a good idea.
+Sedona is high desert country.
+Nights are 20-30 degrees cooler than day-times, so dressing in layers is always a good idea.
 In winter, it can snow and temperatures can drop below freezing.
 In summer, the temperature can rise well above 100 degrees.
 Because it is desert, there is less precipitation than in other places, but mid-to-late summer in particular brings very sudden, fierce afternoon and evening thunderstorms called monsoons.
 Typically the air is very dry, and thirst can come on suddenly and be overwhelming.
 Even in winter, do not travel or hike in Sedona without water.
 It is important to drink more fluids than one normally would.

 Some misinformed visitors make medicine wheels out of rocks and create stone stacks (called cairns).
-The Forest Service actually destroys the medicine wheels, as such human creations have a negative impact on the native wildlife and ecology of the area.
+As the Forest Service and Sedona's residents realize, such man-made forms have a negative impact on the native wildlife and ecology of the area.
 In our ecosystems, because we are in the high desert, a group of dislodged rocks can lead to soil erosion when it rains.
-Our stones are also habitats for many small creatures, who not only lose their homes, but must make a big detour in its habitual path if someone decides to build a medicine wheel with rocks placed closely together.
-Stacks of rocks, even small ones, will fall over; if animals or birds brush against them, they can fall and cause injury.
-A baby quail, for instance, is only about an inch long, and could easily be crushed by a small stone falling—and a coyote’s paw could similarly be injured as it tries to make its way through piles of rocks.
+Our stones are also habitats for many small creatures, who not only lose their homes, but must make a big detour in their habitual path if someone decides to build a medicine wheel with rocks placed closely together.
+Stacks of stones, even small ones, will fall over if animals or birds brush against them, and cause injury.
+A baby quail, for instance, is only about an inch long, and could easily be crushed by even a small stone falling—and a lizard or a coyote’s paw could similarly be injured as it tries to make its way through piles of rocks.
 Finally, most people who come to Sedona want to see nature in her sacred, natural beauty rather than the leftover constructions of humans.

-We urge our students to avoid desecrating the landscape, to respect the natural world, leaving it as it is, and instead tune in to the spirit of the rocks and natural areas for guidance and empowerment!
+We urge our students to avoid desecrating the landscape, to respect the natural world, leaving it as it is, and instead tune in to the spirit of the rocks and vortexes for guidance and empowerment!

 CALL TODAY: 928-282-2640